NooriFatima/AF3_AbNb_Benchmark/README.md

 * `ciftoPDB.py` converts mmCIF files (AF3 preferred output) to PDB files

 All scripts take in 1-2 arguments through commandline: pandas dataframes that hold the file directory and file name as well as other meta tags (ex. bound/unbound, antibody/nanobody, etc.).
 Though we *highly* recommend using dataframe querying, these can be edited as needed.
 The second argument (if needed) is the csv filepath for outputting calculation results.

+Ex. command: `rmsds.py datastruc\filepath\ results\output\filepath`

+To use the SLURM files, please add the arguments into the file so that they look like the above command.
+Functionality for passing strings to the SLURM files will be added.

 ---